ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - summarize relevant course-related literature for your project
 - include clear description of what was accomplished
 - include a clear summary of results (may include null results/ failed findings)
+- include a conclusion that suggests possible next directions

+### Reflection

+Add to your grading contract repo:

+- summarize what you learned in your project
+- any challenges and how you over came them/ or wish you had asked for more help

 ## Translation Mini Project